simonmichael/hledger/doc/DOCS.md

 ### Update change logs

 Changelogs are in `**/CHANGES.md` (one in each package, and one at top level for the project).
-They should ideally be updated continually (at least weekly), in master, taking advantage of fresh memory and context.
+They should ideally be updated continually (at least weekly), in main, taking advantage of fresh memory and context.
 At release time they get some extra polish, and are propagated to the release branch.

-To update changelogs, in master or in a release branch:
+To update changelogs, in main or in a release branch:

 1. Add new draft change notes to all changelogs (based on commit messages since the release or commit id mentioned in their first heading):
    ```